Kibon Dongjak (기본 동작 / 基本动作 / Basic Movement)

 Two opponent exchanging techniques with active movements and poses, that include a mirage of foot skills.
-It enables practitioner to build and maintain a strong body through vigorous muscle exercise and also develop confidence, courage, self-reliance, quick thinking and respect for one’s fellow men.
-The outstanding feature of the sparring is the provision of a practical experience for practitioners to stand alone and face a series of difficult problems that call a split second decisions.
+It enables practitioners to build and maintain a strong body through vigorous muscle exercise and also develop confidence, courage, self-reliance, quick thinking and respect for one’s fellow men.
+The outstanding feature of sparring is the provision of a practical experience for practitioners to stand alone and face a series of difficult problems that call a split second decisions.

-Spectacular feats like the breaking of a stack of thirty roofing tiles with the fore fist, the splitting of four pieces of thick board with an aerial kick or the smashing of a piece of tiles placed eight to ten feet above the ground with the foots.
+Spectacular feats like the breaking of a stack of thirty roofing tiles with the fore fist, the splitting of four pieces of thick board with an aerial kick or the smashing of a piece of tiles placed eight to ten feet above the ground with the feet.
 Such fantastic and flamboyant displays are necessary to show the dynamic power, the flexibility and prolific nature of Taekwondo.
 The practice of breaking helps to built confidence, courage, discipline and patience.

-A combinations of Taekwondo basics, aerobics, dance movement and music.
-It is a fun way for staying fit.
-It also provides a mode for developing of character and mental strength.
+It is also known as Taekwondo Dance.
+It is a combination of Taekwondo basics, aerobics along with dance movements paired with music.
+It is a fun way of staying fit.
+It also provides a mode for developing character and mental strength.